JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 Jesus on the cross, his head bowed, blood dripping from his head with its crown of thorns, his feet and hands with nails piercing them, and from his side where the soldier thrust his sword.
 This was an image of my daily life as a child, and despite intense training on the atonement philosophy, the sight of this gentle man being so inhumanely murdered negated the value of the rationale presented to somehow make it seem necessary or worthwhile.

-"The fact of the cross became the very center of subsequent Christianity; but it is not the central truth of the religion which may be derived from the life and teachings of Jesus of Nazareth. " (1615)
+“The fact of the cross became the very center of subsequent Christianity; but it is not the central truth of the religion which may be derived from the life and teachings of Jesus of Nazareth. ” (1615)

 A number of churches of the 1990's are downplaying the cross, and instead of a life-like cross only a small one in a non-focal position can be found.
 They are preaching the living Christ, the way, the truth, and the light.
 Perhaps the cross now symbolizes mankind's inhumanity, or embarrassment at the atonement doctrine.

 It appears that no other planet has the local nickname that ours does—Urantia is known throughout the universes as the world of the cross—and therefore assume that this indicates that no other Bestowal Son in our Superuniverse has been crucified.

-My humiliation at our planet's claim to fame is tempered by the fact that, in the local universe, Jesus "made the cross an eternal symbol of the triumph of love over hate and the victory of truth over evil when he prayed, "Father, forgive them for they know not what they do."
+My humiliation at our planet's claim to fame is tempered by the fact that, in the local universe, Jesus “made the cross an eternal symbol of the triumph of love over hate and the victory of truth over evil when he prayed, ”Father, forgive them for they know not what they do."

 That devotion of love was contagious throughout a vast universe. and the disciples caught it from their Master.
-The very first teacher of his gospel who was called upon to lay down his life in his service said, as they stoned him to death, "Lay not this sin to their charge."
+The very first teacher of his gospel who was called upon to lay down his life in his service said, as they stoned him to death, “Lay not this sin to their charge.”
 (2018)

-We are also advised that, "On millions of inhabited worlds, tens of millions of evolving creatures who may have been tempted to give up the moral struggle and abandon the good fight of faith, have taken one more look at Jesus on the cross and then have forged on ahead, inspired by God's laying down his incarnate life in devotion to the unselfish service of man."
+We are also advised that, “On millions of inhabited worlds, tens of millions of evolving creatures who may have been tempted to give up the moral struggle and abandon the good fight of faith, have taken one more look at Jesus on the cross and then have forged on ahead, inspired by God's laying down his incarnate life in devotion to the unselfish service of man.”
 (2018)

 The symbolism of the cross appears important, if repetition is any indicator.
-The revelators rarely repeat themselves and yet in pages 2018 to 2019, there is a continual emphasis on the truth of the cross, and we are advised that, "In your well-meant efforts to escape the superstitious errors of the false interpretation of the meaning of the death on the cross, you should be careful not to make the great mistake of failing to perceive the true significance and the genuine import of the Master's death."
+The revelators rarely repeat themselves and yet in pages 2018 to 2019, there is a continual emphasis on the truth of the cross, and we are advised that, “In your well-meant efforts to escape the superstitious errors of the false interpretation of the meaning of the death on the cross, you should be careful not to make the great mistake of failing to perceive the true significance and the genuine import of the Master's death.”
 (2016)

-The cross: "that high symbol of sacred service, the devotion of one's life to the welfare and salvation of one's fellows.
+The cross: “that high symbol of sacred service, the devotion of one's life to the welfare and salvation of one's fellows.
 The cross...does stand forever, on earth and throughout a vast universe, as a sacred symbol of the good bestowing themselves upon the evil and thereby saving them by this very devotion of love.
 The cross does stand as the token of the highest form of unselfish service, the supreme devotion of the full bestowal of a righteous life in the service of wholehearted ministry, even in death, the death of the cross.
-And the very sight of this great symbol of the bestowal life of Jesus truly inspires all of us to want to go and do likewise."
+And the very sight of this great symbol of the bestowal life of Jesus truly inspires all of us to want to go and do likewise.”
 (2019)

-Most Urantia Book readers would deem themselves to fall within the category of "thinkers" and to those who do is given this additional advice in, "When thinking men and women look upon Jesus as he offers up his life on the cross, they will hardly again permit themselves to complain at even the severest hardships of life, much less at petty harassments and their many purely fictitious grievances.
-His life was so glorious and his death so triumphant that we are all enticed to a willingness to share both."
+Most Urantia Book readers would deem themselves to fall within the category of “thinkers” and to those who do is given this additional advice in, “When thinking men and women look upon Jesus as he offers up his life on the cross, they will hardly again permit themselves to complain at even the severest hardships of life, much less at petty harassments and their many purely fictitious grievances.
+His life was so glorious and his death so triumphant that we are all enticed to a willingness to share both.”
 (2019)

 # The Sower

-Jesus opted to teach in parables, "to the end that our friends and those who so desire to know the truth may find that for which they seek, while our enemies and those who love not the truth may hear without understanding."
+Jesus opted to teach in parables, “to the end that our friends and those who so desire to know the truth may find that for which they seek, while our enemies and those who love not the truth may hear without understanding.”
 (1680)

 The first of his parables was that of:

-"A sower went forth to sow, and it came to pass as he sowed that some seed fell by the wayside to be trodden underfoot and devoured by the birds of heaven.
+“A sower went forth to sow, and it came to pass as he sowed that some seed fell by the wayside to be trodden underfoot and devoured by the birds of heaven.
 Other seed fell in rocky places where there was little earth, up because there was no depth to the soil, but as soon as the sun shone, it withered because it had no root whereby to secure moisture.
 Other seed fell among the thorns, and as the thorns grew up, it was choked so that it yielded no grain.
-Still other seed fell upon good ground and, growing, yielded, some thirtyfold, some sixtyfold, and some a hundredfold."
+Still other seed fell upon good ground and, growing, yielded, some thirtyfold, some sixtyfold, and some a hundredfold.”
 (1688)

-And this parable was one of the few where he actually interpreted its meaning as being, "First, it was a review of his own ministry up to that time and a forecast of what lay ahead of him for the remainder of his life on earth.
-And second, it was also a hint as to what the apostles and other messengers of the kingdom might expect in their ministry from generation to generation as time passed."
+And this parable was one of the few where he actually interpreted its meaning as being, “First, it was a review of his own ministry up to that time and a forecast of what lay ahead of him for the remainder of his life on earth.
+And second, it was also a hint as to what the apostles and other messengers of the kingdom might expect in their ministry from generation to generation as time passed.”
 (1693)

-Following his explanation, Jesus added, "the last of the parable of the sower...The kingdom of heaven is also like a man who cast good seed upon the earth; and while he slept by night and went about his business by day, the seed sprang up and grew, and although he knew not how it came about, the plant came to fruit.
-And then when the grain was ripe, he put forth the sickle, and the harvest was finished."
+Following his explanation, Jesus added, “the last of the parable of the sower...The kingdom of heaven is also like a man who cast good seed upon the earth; and while he slept by night and went about his business by day, the seed sprang up and grew, and although he knew not how it came about, the plant came to fruit.
+And then when the grain was ripe, he put forth the sickle, and the harvest was finished.”
 (1693) I wonder if this addition could be interpreted as representative of Urantia finally reaching the age of light and life?

 C.A.B.

 # The Urantia Book: A New Presentation of Part 4?

-In the hope of influencing the thinking of mainstream Christians through ideas and concepts to be found in The Urantia Book's "Life of Jesus," experience has, by now, indicated that this effect is only likely to be achieved if that "Life" is presented in a different form.
+In the hope of influencing the thinking of mainstream Christians through ideas and concepts to be found in The Urantia Book's “Life of Jesus,” experience has, by now, indicated that this effect is only likely to be achieved if that “Life” is presented in a different form.

 Previous articles in this issue have discussed aspects of this matter, drawing attention to the antipathy of Christians to revelatory claims of any kind.
 So what are the possibilities for getting the text of Part 4 read widely if a different presentation is used, and what are the possible gains?

-Part 4 could be truthfully presented as "author(s) unknown."
+Part 4 could be truthfully presented as “author(s) unknown.”
 Starting from Paper 121 or perhaps 122, only those changes likely to distract readers or to be indicative of a revelatory source would need modification or deletion so as to be generally acceptable to mainstream Christians.
 The narrative of Jesus' life and teachings would require only sufficient textual alterations to avoid copyright conflicts.
 Theological issues in the original text would scarcely need touching as virtually all such issues have already been discussed extensively in the Christian literature.

 At least initially, it is more important that the influence of the text of the Urantia Papers should be to assist mainstream Christianity to evolve a revised form of religion that would be acceptable to and inspiring for the new generations, rather than have the aim of bringing new readers to the Papers themselves.

 Currently, a high proportion of secondary school graduates receive an education that promotes a materialistic, religionless outlook on life and living.
-But within the next 10 to 20 years, the discoveries of the quantum physicists that conclusively rule out the deterministic, "clockwork universe" will become more widely known, and the fall of determinism will leave room for free will, for belief in God, and for a resurgence of religion.
+But within the next 10 to 20 years, the discoveries of the quantum physicists that conclusively rule out the deterministic, “clockwork universe” will become more widely known, and the fall of determinism will leave room for free will, for belief in God, and for a resurgence of religion.

 As it now stands, The Urantia Book is unlikely to contribute significantly to a religious renaissance.
-A revised and modified "Life of Jesus" could change that outlook, and eventually bring respectability to the study of the Fifth Epochal Revelation in the academic world and among church people.
+A revised and modified “Life of Jesus” could change that outlook, and eventually bring respectability to the study of the Fifth Epochal Revelation in the academic world and among church people.

 K.T.G.